CBI brand of truth, officers should act against corrupt, however powerful, without hesitation: PM | Law-Order

 When nepotism and dynastic rule increase, the country's strength gets affected, and when the country's strength gets weakened, it hampers development, he said.

 Among those present were Minister of State for Personnel Jitendra Singh, National Security Advisor (NSA) Ajit Doval and CBI Director Subodh Kumar Jaiswal.
-The bureau has evolved from an agency combating corruption to a multidisciplinary investigative and prosecuting organisation of international repute, Jaiswal said.
+In his welcome address, Jaiswal said the CBI has evolved from an agency combating corruption to a multidisciplinary investigative and prosecuting organisation of international repute.

+''No wonder, the bureau enjoys the confidence of the judiciary as well as the common people and victims of crime who invariably demand its services to undo wrongs,'' he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)